-The UNBC School of Social Work is committed to a program of studies that is informed by a central concern for human rights, empowerment, community change, and social justice.
-It has as its foundation an analysis of power in relation to class, race, ethnicity, gender, identity, age, and abilities.
-Incorporating critical social thinking including structural, feminist, and anti-racist analyses, the School of Social Work focuses on social work in northern and remote areas; social work with Indigenous peoples, women and human services; and community practice and research.
-It will continue to develop in collaboration with regional, national, and global communities.
+The UNBC School of Social Work (SoSW) is committed to a program of studies that is informed by a central concern for human rights, personal empowerment, community change, and social justice.
+The SoSW has as its foundation an analysis of power in relation to class, race, ethnicity, gender, identity, age, and abilities.
+Incorporating structural, feminist, and anti-racist analyses, the School focuses on social work in northern and remote areas, social work with Indigenous peoples, community-based research and practice, critical and creative thinking, and connection through relationship.

-The School of Social Work seeks to provide its graduates with intellectual, practical, and professional skills and knowledge rooted in progressive values that promote beneficial change.
-By acknowledging the holistic, interdisciplinary, and activist nature of social work and its commitment to social justice, the curriculum and governance of social work education at UNBC strives to provide a creative self-reflective balance between theory and practice; research, teaching and community service; and critical self-awareness and respect for the ideas of others.
+The School of Social Work seeks to provide its graduates with intellectual, practical, and professional skills and knowledge rooted in values consistent with provincial and national codes of ethics.
+By acknowledging the holistic, interdisciplinary, and activist nature of social work and its commitment to social justice, the curriculum and governance of social work education at UNBC will strive to provide a self-reflective balance between theory and practice; research, teaching and community service; and critical self-awareness and respect for the ideas of others.
 The School of Social Work seeks to ensure a safe and stimulating education environment for faculty, staff, and students.